Lillard leads 3-point barrage, Blazers beat Nuggets 123-109 - KTVZ

 They were plenty good on this night.

 “I talked about it quite a lot during the week, can we guard the 3-point line?”
 Nuggets coach Michael Malone said.
-“Too many breakdowns.”
+“Too many breakdowns.
+To win a playoff game, especially when you’re undermanned, you have to be on point with everything.
+You can have great discipline, and we didn’t have it.”

 CJ McCollum added 21 points and Anthony scored 18 in his first playoff game against the team that drafted him 18 years ago.